H12/foss_retro/README.md

-# FossRetro
+# FOSS Retro

-This is a simple, real-time retro board built with Phoenix LiveView and OTP.
+This is a simple, real-time agile retrospective board built with Phoenix LiveView and OTP.

 ## Getting Started